Azure/azure-quickstart-templates/201-timeseriesinsights-create-environment-with-eventsource/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template creates a Time Series Insights environment and a child event source configured to consume events from an Event Hub.
+This template creates a Time Series Insights environment and a child event source configured to consume events from an Event Hub or an IoT Hub.
 For more information, go to: https://docs.microsoft.com/azure/time-series-insights/.

-The shared access key for the event hub must be stored as a secret in a Key Vault.

 Before accessing data in your environment, you must create an Access Policy.
 For more information, go to: https://docs.microsoft.com/azure/time-series-insights/time-series-insights-data-access